 Lighting and software

-The factory default lighting effects on the G-logo and the scroll wheel worked fine out of the box on macOS 10.12, Linux (Fedora 27), and Windows 10.
-The basic operations of the mouse worked fine as well; that is until I installed Logitech’s management software.
+The factory default lighting effects on the G-logo and the scroll wheel worked fine out of the box on MacOS 10.12, Linux (Fedora 27), and Windows 10.
+The basic operations of the mouse worked fine as well; that’s until I installed Logitech’s management software.

 Stopped working after installing Logitech Gaming Software